stellfoundry/gx-ai/benchmarks/linear/ITG/README.md

 These tests run linear ion-temperature-gradient (ITG) instability calculations.
 `itg_salpha_adiabatic_electrons.in` uses a circular s-alpha geometry with Cyclone-base-case parameters and a Boltzmann adiabatic electron response.
-`itg_salpha_kinetic_electrons.in` uses a circular s-alpha geometry with Cyclone-base-case parameters and kinetic electrons.
 `itg_miller_adiabatic_electrons.in` uses a circular Miller geometry with Cyclone-base-case parameters and a Boltzmann adiabatic electron response.
 `itg_miller_kinetic_electrons.in` uses a circular Miller geometry with Cyclone-base-case parameters and kinetic electrons.